reside-eng/cordova-plugin-remote-injection/README.md

-This plugin is a fork in response to the UIWebView API Deprecation.
+This plugin is a fork in response to:

-ITMS-90809: Deprecated API Usage - Apple will stop accepting submissions of apps that use UIWebView APIs.
+- the UIWebView API Deprecation.
+TMS-90809: Deprecated API Usage - Apple will stop accepting submissions of apps that use UIWebView APIs.
 See https://developer.apple.com/documentation/uikit/uiwebview for more information.
+- fix android injection method to work with most CSPs

 ---